)

 State Farm also offers a host of discounts to help you maximize your savings.

-Strong network of local agents
+Expansive network of local, exclusive agents

 High J.D.
 Power claims satisfaction rating